Supportive Care Assistant Program

 Role of an Employer Partner

-You will receive a $5,000 wage subsidy per student.
+You will receive up to a $5,000 wage subsidy per student.
 Students will assist your staff in the day-to-day activities of your facility, allowing your health-care team to focus on providing care.
 These students will have the opportunity to learn more about working in the sector and will become a new pool of candidates for filling future staffing needs.

-As an employer partner, you will provide students with up to 560 hours of paid employment.
+As an employer partner, you will provide students with 280 to 560 hours of paid employment.
 The length of the placement will be determined by your partner delivery institution.
 Your responsibilities include:

 - Providing regular supervision, mentoring, and constructive feedback